3 Steps to Take an Instagram-worthy House Plant Photo

 Step 1: Selecting the Right Plant

 If it wasn’t obvious enough, the first step to creating the perfect masterpiece is selecting your plant of focus.
-While all plants are unique and deserve to be shown off, some of our favorite plants on Instagram include Aloe Vera, Ficus Rubber, and Snake Plants.
+While all plants are unique and deserve to be shown off, some of our favorite plants on Instagram include Aloe Vera, Ficus Plants, and Snake Plants.
 If you’re new to the world of gardening these are excellent selections due to their low-maintenance care and unique foliage structure.
 Plants like the Chinese Money and Swiss Cheese Vine add a unique element with their accent-shaped foliage.

 Step 2: Finding the Right Co-stars